'Favela Painting' © Richard Smith

 My website to accompany my research, writing, editing and assemblage of several books and other related projects, conferences, exhibitions and outputs about Jean Baudrillard’s philosophy is:

 I am a philosopher and urbanist.
 Educated at Lawrence Sheriff School (Rugby, Warwickshire), University of Hull (BA Hons, 1st) and University of Bristol (PhD).
-My doctorate on the philosophy of Jean Baudrillard was supervised by the non-representational theorist Sir Nigel Thrift.
+My doctorate on the philosophy of Jean Baudrillard was supervised by the non-representational theorist Professor Sir Nigel Thrift.
+I was awarded the first Phyllis Mary Morris Scholarship from the School of Geographical Sciences at the University of Bristol.

 Selected Current Writing